Have you ever wondered how to write a great blog post?

 At Gatekeeper Communications, we pride ourselves in having a purpose for everything we do; in our view, the worst thing a blog can do is make you question why you read it in the first place.

-As experienced copywriters, we’ve been writing blogs, articles and press releases for many years now.
-We’ve worked across a variety of sectors and have worked locally and nationally, in an in-house team and within an agency environment.
-Over the years, we’ve learnt that great writing skills are transferrable; it doesn’t matter what you’re writing about, it’s the tools of the trade that matter.
+As experienced copywriters in Ipswich, we’ve been writing blogs, reports, white papers and press releases for many years now.
+Amy has worked across a variety of sectors and has worked locally and nationally, in an in-house team and within an agency environment.
+Over the years, we’ve learnt that great writing skills are transferrable; it doesn’t always matter what you’re writing about, it’s the tools of the trade that matter.

-Here are our thoughts on how to write a great blog post.
+Here are her thoughts on how to write a great blog post.

-It may sound like a defeatist question, but this is possibly one of the most important questions you can ever ask yourself when it comes to marketing and copywriting.
+We promise this isn’t a defeatist question.
+It’s actually one of the most important questions you can ever ask yourself when it comes to marketing and copywriting.

 We’ve read countless blogs and articles which don’t seem to go anywhere; they ramble on without giving away any opinion or thought.
-If your reader is left thinking “why have I read this?” then your blog isn’t working in the way that it should.
+If your reader is left thinking “who cares?” then your blog isn’t working in the way that it should.

 Once you have decided what you want to talk about, you need to break that down into further subsections.

 Subheadings are an extremely useful tool when it comes to blog writing.
-Not only do they break down lengthy pieces of text, but thanks to H2 tags, they are also extremely influential when it comes to search engine optimisation.
+Not only do they break down lengthy pieces of text, but thanks to detailed keyword research and H2, H3 tags, they are also extremely influential when it comes to search engine optimisation.

-When we’re writing a blog post, we try to think of my sub-headings first; after all, if we know what points we want to make, then we can make sure that the copy flows together cohesively.
-Everyone has their own writing style; our fabulous colleague Emma Plummer at On Point Content has her own secrets to writing creative content!
+When we’re writing a blog post, we try to think of sub-headings first; after all, if we know what points we want to make, then we can make sure that the copy flows together cohesively.

 Once you know what you want to write, you need to think about what you want to say.
 This may sound daft, but they are two completely different things.